rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 ### 📖 When is a transmutation sound?
 [sound transmutation]: #-when-is-a-transmutation-sound
-A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not undefined behavior.
+A transmutation is ***sound*** if the mere act of transmuting a value from one type to another is not unspecified or undefined behavior.

 #### Well-Defined Representation
 [`u8`]: core::u8